Selected Major HIV Websites

-An information gateway to guide users to Federal domestic HIV/AIDS information and resources managed by the U.S. Department of Health and Human Services.
+An information gateway to guide users to Federal HIV information and resources managed by the U.S. Department of Health and Human Services.

-An official U.S. Department of Health and Human Services (DHHS) site featuring treatment guidelines, information on clinical trials and treatment issues, and links to U.S. government HIV/AIDS resources.
-AIDSinfo is the result of a merger of two previous DHHS projects--the HIV/AIDS Treatment Information Service (ATIS) and the AIDS Clinical Trials Information Service (ACTIS).
+An official U.S. Department of Health and Human Services site featuring treatment guidelines, information on clinical trials and treatment issues, and links to U.S. government HIV resources.

-A site from the UK featuring a large database of HIV prevention and treatment information for a general audience, as well as a searchable global HIV/AIDS resource directory.
+A site featuring a large database of HIV prevention and treatment information for a general audience, as well as a searchable global HIV/AIDS resource directory.
 Produced by the National AIDS Manual (NAM Publications) in collaboration with the British HIV Association and the International HIV/AIDS Alliance.

 - The Body